bevry-archive/documentation/community/01-guides/coding-standards.html.md

 ## Language Selection

-Bevry uses CoffeeScript for all its non-[trivial](https://github.com/bevry/binaryextensions) modules.

-With the use of Bevry's [base files](https://github.com/bevry/base) it is very easy to bootstrap a new project, and have compilation handled.
+Bevry now uses ES6 for all its projects.
+CoffeeScript is still used for the DocPad projects.
+DocPad will eventually migreate to ES6 as well in good time, with modules first, plugins second, and core third.

+Bevry uses [Babel](https://babeljs.io) to precompile ES6 to ES5 before publishing.
+Both the ES6 and ES5 versions of the package will be published.
+This workflow is automated by our [Bevry Base Files](https://github.com/bevry/base).

+Before, our arguments for using CoffeeScript were so:

-The biggest complaint we here about the use of CoffeeScript is it reduces contributors.
+> The biggest complaint we here about the use of CoffeeScript is it reduces contributors.
 We feel this is an artificial complaint, here's why.

-- [Unix Philsophy](http://en.wikipedia.org/wiki/Unix_philosophy): Rule of Generation: Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
+> - [Unix Philsophy](http://en.wikipedia.org/wiki/Unix_philosophy): Rule of Generation: Developers should avoid writing code by hand and instead write abstract high-level programs that generate code.
 This rule aims to reduce humans errors and save time
 - CoffeeScript includes built-in high-level standard ways to do classes, for in loops, for of loops, bindings, etc
 - JavaScript you either write unnecessarily complex code that increases risk of error and decreases code readability and portability, or include a library like underscore, just to do the same things
 - This causes arguments in the JavaScript communities about which libaries to use, which class system to use, which semicolon standard to use, which comma standard to use, etc
 - These arguments add unnecessary noise in the community, that reduce effectiveness, reduce effeciency, and reduces contributors due to the different standards being used than what they are used to
 - CoffeeScript is easy to learn (can create code in a half a day, master in a week), and avoids these different coding standards and which-library arguments, increasing contributors, effectiveness, effeciency
 - If we were to implement DocPad in JavaScript, we'd still be arguing to this day, which class system we should use

+Our reasoning for moving to ES6 from CoffeeScript can be found [in this discussion forum topic](https://discuss.bevry.me/t/move-from-coffeescript-to-es6/30?u=balupton).

 ## Semantic Versioning